Short Inca Trail with Hotel – 2 Days: A Unique Journey to Machu Picchu

 You can store your larger belongings at the hotel and bring only a small daypack with your essentials.
 The bus ride takes approximately 30 minutes.

-Once at Machu Picchu, your guide will take you to the best scenic spot for sunrise photos (weather permitting), followed by a 2.5-hour guided tour through the main buildings, temples, plazas, and pathways.
+Once at Machu Picchu, your guide will take you to the best scenic spot for sunrise photos (weather permitting), followed by a 2.5-hour guided tour along Circuit 3 through the main buildings, temples, plazas, and pathways.

 You’ll learn about the architecture, history, and spirituality of the Inca Empire from your expert guide.